rob-blackbourn/bareClient/documentation/user-guide/responses.md

 ## Response Body

 The response body (`response.body`) may be `None` or an async iterator.
-It can be iterated over asynchronusly as follows.
+It can be iterated over asynchronously as follows.

 ```python
 async for part in response.body: